What does that mean?

 When does love turn into violence?

-Gender-based intimate partner violence is usually a gradual process.
-It begins in everyday situations.
-It usually escalates over time.
-Unfortunately, many cases even end fatally in femicide.
+Gender-based intimate partner violence is often a gradual and escalating process that typically begins in everyday situations.
+Over time, it can intensify, and, tragically, many cases end in femicide.

 155 femicides in 2023⁵